Simply-Love/Simply-Love-SM5/README.md

 Installation:

-Copy all the files here into your Simply Love directory.
+Copy all the files here besides license/readme into your Simply Love directory.
 NOTE-This overwrites some normal Simply Love files so I highly recommend backing up your version first (or using a fresh install)

 Features: